aheyne/geomesa/docs/tutorials/geomesa-examples-gdelt.rst

 Register the GeoMesa DataStore with GeoServer
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Click "Stores" and "Add new Store".
-If you do not see the Accumulo
+If you do not see the Accumulo (GeoMesa)
-Feature Data Store listed under Vector Data Sources, ensure the plugin
+listed under Vector Data Sources, ensure the plugin
 is in the right directory and restart GeoServer.

 .. figure:: _static/geomesa-examples-gdelt/Accumulo_Feature_Data_Store.png